-The introduction acquaints readers with the theoretical and methodological questions engaged with throughout the book.
+The introduction acquaints readers with the theoretical and methodological questions addressed throughout the book.
 The chapter opens with a discussion of the concept of critique and its importance to modern thought.
-In particularly focusing on Kant’s reiteration of Aquinas’ “philosophy is the handmaid of theology” (philosophia ancilla theologiae), the book presents how critique’s handmaid’s tale is not about its utter separation from theology but rather about its ongoing relations with its theological “other.”
-Drawing on this discussion, the introduction elaborates on the concept of critique of theology and explains its analytic and methodological significance.
-It then provides an overview of the book’s arguments concerning the type of critique of theology that each of the German-Jewish scholars under discussion puts on display, including also an explanation for the selection of these thinkers and of their specific texts.
+With particular focus on Kant’s reiteration of Aquinas’ “philosophy is the handmaid of theology” (philosophia ancilla theologiae), the book shows how the analogy of the handmaid’s tale is not about the utter separation of critique from theology but rather its ongoing relation with its theological “other.”
+Drawing on this discussion, the introduction elaborates on the concept of theological critique and explains its analytic and methodological significance.
+It then provides an overview of the book’s arguments concerning the type of critique of theology that each of the German-Jewish scholars under discussion brings to the fore, including an explanation for the selection of these thinkers and of their specific texts.

 Chapter 1 demonstrates how Freud’s 1905 book Jokes and their Relation to the Unconscious offers a critique of the law that is informed by theology.
 The first section of the chapter is dedicated to a contextualization of Freud’s interest in questions of law and lawgiving that he associates with religion and theology in these early years.
 Against this broad background, the second section examines Freud’s analysis of jokes (Witze).
-I show how the common denominator of all jokes is that they offer social critique, and how such a critique embedded in jokes attests to Freud’s recourse to a notion of “law.”
-In jokes critique and law are thus interwoven to the extent of offering a critique of the law.
-The third section finalizes the discussion by pointing to the theological underpinning of Freud’s critique of the law, showing how it echoes traditional Jewish halachic discussions relating to the divine law.
-A critique of the law is in such a way informed by theology.
-With respect to this last point I demonstrate how the relations between critique and law embedded in jokes point to a critique of theology for they secularize theological concepts on which they are based.
+I show that the common denominator of all jokes is that they offer social critique, and that such a critique, embedded in humor, attests to Freud’s recourse to the notion of “law.”
+In jokes, critique and law are thus interwoven to the extent of offering a critique of law.
+The third section concludes the discussion by pointing to the theological underpinning of Freud’s critique of law, showing how it echoes traditional Jewish Halachic discussions relating to divine law.
+A critique of law is in this way informed by theology.
+With respect to this last point, I demonstrate how the relation between critique and law embedded in jokes points to a critique of theology, for they secularize the theological concepts on which they are based.

 Chapter 2 presents Walter Benjamin’s theory of youth as a form of critique of theology in that it offers social criticism of mystical lore.
-In the first section of the chapter I present a short overview of the centrality of youth for the young Benjamin, followed by an underlining of the theological aspects that Benjamin ascribes to the concept.
-In the second part of the chapter I examine how Benjamin’s theological understanding of youth gives expression to Christian mysticism, such as that of Meister Eckhart.
-In particular, it is the divine “nothingness”, central to the mystical tradition, that Benjamin does not only relate to but also connects with his approach to messianism.
-In the third section I point to the manner in which Benjamin’s mystical articulation of youth informs his social and political critique from these early years.
-This will point to how critique of theology denotes also in Benjamin’s case a secularization of theology, for it reframes transcendence within independent human experience in the world.
-I then examine how Benjamin’s theological criticism informs his attitude towards Jewish assimilation and nationalism.
-In tying politics and theology together I demonstrate how social criticism of mystical lore accentuates a messianic expectation that to Benjamin can only be fulfilled inasmuch as it remains unfulfilled.
+In the first section of the chapter, I present a short overview of the centrality of youth for the young Benjamin, followed by an examination of the theological aspects that Benjamin ascribes to the concept.
+In the second part of the chapter, I explore how Benjamin’s theological understanding of youth gives expression to Christian mysticism, such as the spirituality of Meister Eckhart.
+In particular, Benjamin relates to divine “nothingness”, central to the mystical tradition, and connects this with his approach to Messianism.
+In the third section, I highlight the manner in which Benjamin’s mystical articulation of youth informs his social and political critique in these early years.
+This will explain how theological critique also denotes, in Benjamin’s case, a secularization of theology, for it reframes transcendence within independent human experience of the world.
+I then examine how Benjamin’s theological criticism informs his attitude toward Jewish assimilation and nationalism.
+In tying politics and theology together, I demonstrate how social criticism of mystical lore accentuates a Messianic expectation that for Benjamin can only be fulfilled inasmuch as it remains unfulfilled.